Khaoz-Topsy/svg/src/slides/2-content/1-basics/whatIsSvg.md

 On the top right you can see a little basic example of what an SVG looks like, the code on the left produces the image on the right.

 fun facts

+## Transition: Now you know what is an SVG